 A relatively large number of people in Grayland telecommute to their jobs.
 Overall, about 24.30% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Grayland citizens is a little higher than the average for US cities and towns: 24.80% of adults in Grayland have at least a bachelor's degree.
+The population of Grayland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Grayland, 24.80% have at least a bachelor's degree.

 The per capita income in Grayland in 2022 was $36,548, which is middle income relative to Washington and the nation.
 This equates to an annual income of $146,192 for a family of four.
 However, Grayland contains both very wealthy and poor people as well.